rovercode/rovercode/README.md

 $ sudo ./setup.sh #run this only once -- it will take some time
 $ sudo ./start.sh #run this each time
 ```
-Then, still on your development PC, point your browser to `localhost`.
+Then, still on your development PC, head to rovercode.org and connect to your "rover" (your PC running the service).

 #### Development PC Alternate Setup (Docker)
 Rather use Docker?
 We have an image for you!
 First, on your development PC: